 Test2LearnTM teaches the principles of pharmacogenomics as well as its practical implications in disease states such as cardiology, oncology, neurology and infectious diseases, among others.
 It trains pharmacists to decipher genetic tests, translate that information, and make appropriate recommendations for the patient, including clinical decision making, interpretation of patient results, and counseling and collaboration with prescribers to help optimize patient medication regimens.

 The program is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a Practice-based Continuing Pharmacy Education activity, as defined by ACPE.
 The online home study module and the one-day live in-person module total approximately 20 credit hours of pharmacogenomics educational content.
 Program participants have the unique opportunity to use an anonymous genomic data set, or their own personal data, for the in-person educational module.

 The first two-day event will occur April 10-11 at Duke University in Durham, NC, and subsequent tours will be April 27-28 at Chapman University’s School of Pharmacy located in Irvine, Calif., and May 18-19 at The Ohio State University in Columbus, Ohio.
-Register on NACDS.org.
+Register at NACDS.org/pharmacogenomics-certificate-program/.
 Additional tour stops for 2017 will be announced later this spring.
 Faculty will include representatives of the University of Pittsburgh.
 Voluntary genetic testing is through the company 23andMe.